uber/uberscriptquery/README.md

 DSL Features
 ============

-1. **Flexible Input/Output**: it supports multiple input/output data sources with different formats, including database and hadoop.
+1. **Flexible Input/Output**: it supports multiple input/output data sources with different formats, including database and Hadoop.
 It is also possible to add other data sources like Cassandra and Elasticsearch.

-2. **Multiple SQL Statements**: it allows executing multiple SQL Statements, storing temporary result in another table, and referencing them in other SQL statements.
-This avoids huge complicated single SQL statement, and makes the logic very clear and easy to maintain.
+2. **Multiple SQL Statements**: it allows executing multiple SQL Statements, storing temporary results in another table, and referencing them in other SQL statements.
+This avoids a huge complicated single SQL statement, and makes the logic very clear and easy to maintain.

 3. **Variable Substitution**: it allows defining variables with names/values, and substitute these variable in the script body.
-It also allows variable overwriting from outside of the script, so people could run same script with different variable bindings.
+It also allows variable overwriting from outside of the script, so people can run the same script with different variable bindings.

 4. **Custom Action**: it supports Actions like writeJdbc() in the previous DSL example.
-It also allows user to write their own Actions and plug into the script.
+It also allows users to write their own Actions and plug into the script.

-5. **Upsert Result to Database**: it implements an "upsert" based JDBC writer, and could insert/update database records in single operation.
+5. **Upsert Result to Database**: it implements an "upsert" based JDBC writer, and can insert/update database records in a single operation.
 This makes it easy to provide "Exactly Once" semantic support for Spark Jobs.

 Quick Start
 ============

-Build this project with maven with java 1.8:
+Build this project with Maven with Java 1.8:
 ```
 mvn package -DskipTests
 ```

-Run following command to execute your first UberScriptQuery job:
+Run the following command to execute your first UberScriptQuery job:
 ```
 java -cp target/UberScriptQuery-1.0.43.jar com.uber.UberScriptQuery.examples.UberScriptQueryExampleJob \
   -query "result = select cast(unix_timestamp() as timestamp) as time, 'Hello World' as message; printTable(result);" \
 ```

-Following is another example to run with variable overwriting (note we use '&#92;${message}' in following command because of escaping $ in bash command, in programming code, it should be like '${message}'):
+The following is another example to run with variable overwriting (note we use '&#92;${message}' in following command because of escaping $ in bash command, in programming code, it should be like '${message}'):
 ```
 java -cp target/UberScriptQuery-1.0.43.jar com.uber.UberScriptQuery.examples.UberScriptQueryExampleJob \
   -query "message = 'Hello World'; result = select cast(unix_timestamp() as timestamp) as time, '\${message}' as message; printTable(result);" \